yuvalmGS/gigaspaces-wiki-jekyll/xap97net/domain-service-host.markdown

 The different execution aspects can be wired only once, and that is when the DomainServiceHost is initialized, which means before publishing any service in it.

 The execution of the aspects follows a pattern of pipeline execution of all the aspects followed by the order in which they were set.
 Each aspect can decide whether to continue with the pipeline execution using the `invocation.Proceed()` method.
-It can either alter a return value of the next aspect in line by setting the `invocation.ReturnValue` or it can immidiately return the execution result without continuing to the next aspect by setting the return value using the `invocation.ReturnValue` property and not calling the `invocation.Proceed()` method.
+It can either alter a return value of the next aspect in line by setting the `invocation.ReturnValue` or it can immediately return the execution result without continuing to the next aspect by setting the return value using the `invocation.ReturnValue` property and not calling the `invocation.Proceed()` method.
 The final service execution it self is an aspect which is the last one to be executed.
 Plugging custom aspects can decide according to the aspect implementation whether to execute the actual operation on the service or not.